DomenicBianchi01/CIS2750-A3/README.md

 # CIS2750-A3

 The focus of the third assingment was to take the Terminal UI from the second assignment and convert it to work as a webpage.
 As part of the requirements for the assignment, the webpage's UI elements must be created from the program as it runs.
-To do this we were given a set of "tags" that would need to be placed ina `.wpml` file.
+To do this we were given a set of "tags" that would need to be placed in a `.wpml` file.
 Whenever the program needed to load a webpage, the corresponding `.wpml` file would need to be parsed to determine the interface for that webpage.

 ************
 Compilation